 - Complaints and Whining: Children often go on vacation expecting everything to go their way.
 This doesn’t happen, and often they complain.
-In fact, many parents find kids complaining more on vacation than at home because their expectation of ongoing, incessant fun and enjoyment can rarely be met.
+In fact, many parents find kids complaining more about vacation than at home because their expectations of ongoing, incessant fun and enjoyment can rarely be met.
 This is particularly the case when activities are balanced with different sibling interests.
 One child is happy when the other is unhappy.

 - Sibling fighting: This is one of the most common sources of vacation frustration.
 Siblings who struggle getting along at home often have breaks from one another, and yet this may not be the case on vacations.
-Thus, bickering and fighting can escalate, and close quarters often means that the frequency rates climb with each passing day.
+Thus, bickering and fighting can escalate, and close-quarters often means that the frequency rates climb with each passing day.

 - Lack of Appreciation: For many families, much in invested the big vacation.
 Not only time and financial resources, but mom and dad may be looking forward to a much needed ‘break.’
 With the stress leading up to the vacation, and the sacrifices made, many of us expect just a bit of appreciation for those repeated meals out, the tickets and the constant entertainment.
 When we get complaints instead, we can become deeply disappointed with the lack of appreciation.